 You probably spend more energy on social media but you should shore up your email if you haven’t.
 Don’t fret if you don’t have one yet.
 You can easily use MailChimp to set one up!

 Send your newsletter out once per month.
 Be sure to be consistent.
 Track the effectiveness of your newsletter by monitoring your open, forward, and bounce rates.
 Read my Guide it WILL help you craft a great one.

 2. Sift through your email inbox and outbox

 Gather names and addresses you can add.
 Ask all of your friends if it’s OK with them that you add them to your mailing list so you aren’t mistaken for a spammer.
 That would be defeating the purpose.

-4. Include a special offer on your website for a free exclusive track or video (or better yet – several)
+4. Include a special offer on your website and on socials for a free exclusive track or video (or better yet – several)